nrwl/nx/docs/shared/deprecated/name-and-directory-format.md

 This setting makes generators behave in the following way:

 - `nx g component my-component` creates a component in the root.
+- `cd apps/nested/my-app && nx g component my-component` creates a new component named `my-component` in the `/apps/nested/my-app` folder
 - `nx g component my-component --directory=apps/nested/my-app` creates a new component named `my-component` in the `/apps/nested/my-app` folder
 - `nx g component apps/nested/my-app/my-component` creates a new component named `my-component` in the `/apps/nested/my-app` folder